MegretMendez/PostWarApocalypse-Final-Project/README.md

 Our enemy will have 3 states:
 1. Patrol - roam through the city when a player is not near.
    - Implementation: For the roaming we will create various empty GameObjects,which will act as wayPoints, and place the along the plane.
 The wayPoints will be added to a list and          with a script we'll make the player navigate through the wayPoints until it detects a player.
    - Creating WayPoints and Adding them to a list: Create multiple empty objects and scatter them across the city.
 To add them in a list you can do it manually in the Unity Editor or        optimize the process and do it via code.
-In this case since there aren't many waypoints, we opted to do it manually.
+In this case since there aren't many waypoints, we opted to do it manually to eliminate any possible bugs or errors upon adding the            waypoints to the list.

      <img width="1083" alt="Screenshot 2023-12-12 at 8 03 54 PM" src="https://github.com/MegretMendez/PostWarApocalypse-Final-Project/assets/142510070/a31cd335-3297-4b00-a6e9-72e0567d6656">